soumukhe/azurerm-vmmain/README.md

 # Use this only for execting locally or for tf-cloud local mode execution <br>
 #Variables Required <br>
 #--------------------- <br>
- # variable usage  (these variables need to be defined in terraform.tfvars (running locally or in TF Cloud local execution mode)  <br>
+ # variable usage  (these variables are defined in terraform.tfvars (running locally or in TF Cloud local execution mode).
+You can change the values as you need  <br>
  resgrp         = var.resgrp   # resource group name <br>
  region         = var.region <br>
  resgrptag      = var.resgrptag <br>